pranayga/expl0ring_V8/README.md

 # V8 Internals - A Security Nerd's Perspective

 ## Abstract
-Open source software if often passively trusted by users & developers.
-This is especially true for modern web-browsers like Chromium, which touches user's personal data very frequently.
+Open-source software if often passively trusted by users & developers.
+This is especially true for modern web-browsers like Chromium, which touches a user's personal data very frequently.
 However, browsers are hard to secure, inherently complex machines.
 Most browsers have their own memory management and system software, almost like an operating system.
-In this study we present internals of the V8 engine, which is the JavaScript engine powering the Chromium web-browser.
+In this study, we present the internals of the V8 engine, which is the JavaScript engine powering the Chromium web-browser.
-We analyze the major components in depth and then dive into taint-tracking implementation / previous vulnerabilities in order to explore the current landscape in a systematic way.
+We analyze the major components in-depth and then dive into taint-tracking implementation / previous vulnerabilities in order to explore the current landscape systematically.
-Our intent is to provide a one stop location to understand the core V8 internals, while looking for opportunities for improvement from a security perspective.
+We intend to provide a one-stop location to understand the core V8 internals, while looking for opportunities for improvement from a security perspective.

 ## Introduction
-The twenty first century can be thought of as a century of open source software.
-From industrial systems all the way to your microwave, systems might be running a version of an open source software.
-While we use a lost of this software indirectly, web browsers are a unique breed.
+The twenty-first century can be thought of as a century of open-source software.
+From industrial systems all the way to your microwave, systems might be running a version of open-source software.
+While we use a lot of this software indirectly, web browsers are a unique breed.
 From an application perspective, they allow us to interact with the world and do anything from sending an email, all the way to stream videos and games via the cloud.
-On the software end, Chromium does it's own memory management, has a builtin interpreter, and compiler which generates code.
-Chromium has characteristics of an application software and system software all at once.
+On the software end, Chromium does its own memory management, has a builtin interpreter, and compiler which generates code.
+Chromium has characteristics of application software and system software all at once.

 We trust our web browser with all of our personal data.
 But where does this trust come from?
-Since it is open source, it is important that some formal verification goes into the system<sup>[1]</sup>.
+Since it is open-source, it is important that some formal verification goes into the system<sup>[1]</sup>.
 Google manages this responsibility via their bug bounty system<sup>[2]</sup> and through various other means.
-However, Chromium's codebase changes significantly over time, hence it is critical that we keep the barrier to entry low enough so that new researchers find it easy to get started with Chromium and improve on its security.
+However, Chromium's codebase changes significantly over time, hence we must keep the barrier to entry low enough so that new researchers find it easy to get started with Chromium and improve on its security.

 The goal of this study is to make such contributions to a component of Chromium, specifically its JavaScript engine, V8.
-The V8 engine is also used in NodeJS, to run JavaScript code on the server side, as well as other standalone application frameworks, such as electron.
+The V8 engine is also used in NodeJS, to run JavaScript code on the server-side, as well as other standalone application frameworks, such as electron.
 This causes security bugs in V8 to have a much larger blast radius when something does go wrong.

 V8 has a steep learning curve for anyone who has little experience working on the Chromium codebase.
 While documentation